-With effect from December 2015 the County Council has a new External Auditor - Ernst & Young (EY).
-EY are responsible for performing the 2015/16 annual audit.
+With effect from December 2015 the County Council's External Auditor is Ernst & Young (EY).
+EY are responsible for performing the 2016/17 annual audit.

-The county council has been unable to agree a Staffordshire BCF (Better Care Fund) financial plan for 2016/17 as a result of communications received from the Clinical Commissioning Groups (CCG's) in May 2016, and the matter has been escalated to the Department for Health.
-As a consequence, the county council faces a £15m funding shortfall in 2016/17.
-There are also significant challenges in achieving the savings expected through the Staffordshire and Stoke-on-Trent Partnership Trust (SSOTP).
-It is a reflection of our good financial management that we identify problems at an early stage and act on them.
-Consequently, all non-essential spending has been stopped until further notice and will remain in place at least until we know the outcome of the BCF escalation process.
-This applies to all services excluding schools.
+The county council was unable to agree a Staffordshire BCF (Better Care Fund) financial plan for 2016/17 as a result of communications received from the Clinical Commissioning Groups (CCG's) in May 2016, and the matter was escalated to the Department for Health.
+As a consequence, the county council faced a £15m funding shortfall in 2016/17.
+There were also significant challenges in achieving the savings expected through the Staffordshire and Stoke-on-Trent Partnership Trust (SSOTP).
+It is a reflection of our good financial management that the problems were identified at an early stage and acted upon.
+Consequently, all non-essential spending was ceased and applied to all services excluding schools.
+The Medium Term Financial Strategy development process for 2017/18 onwards, has taken into account the continued financial pressures facing the Council and remains a key focus for the council moving forward.